 Every year the same question arises: Should we as Catholics, let our children be driven by the magic of Father Christmas or not?
 By allowing this are we taking away the REAL reason for the season?

-One thing that never ceases to amaze me about children is vividness of their imagination, their ability to dream.
+One thing that never ceases to amaze me about children is the vividness of their imagination, their ability to dream.
 The many adventures they experience every day are amazing.
-One moment they are pricesses locked up in towers or brave knights fighting against fierce dragongs, a moment later they are super heroes, teachers, mothers, fathers, animals... role play is an essential part of their development and for them magic is to be found behind every door.
+One moment they are princesses locked up in towers or brave knights fighting against fierce dragons, a moment later they are superheroes, teachers, mothers, fathers, animals... role play is an essential part of their development and for them magic is to be found behind every door.

 I don't remember ever questioning whether we were going to allow our children to believe in Fr Christmas or to dismiss his existence.
 As the children grew up, Santa gradually become part of the magic of our Christmas.
-Not at the centre of it, never replacing the real beauty of this incredibly important liturgical moment but as yet another gift to enhance it.
+Not at the centre of it, never replacing the real beauty of this incredibly important liturgical moment but simply another way to enhance it.